 Harley took a hit and Doritos took an even bigger one.
 Doritos just had a better comeback.

 Don't make the same mistake.
-But if you do make a brand mistake, make sure it's a "good" mistake.
+But if you do make a branding mistake, make sure it's a "good" mistake.
 Make sure it fits your brand's overall plan.
-Otherwise, you will cause some head-scratching, and potentially, lose business.
+Otherwise, you will cause some head-scratching and, potentially, lose valuable business.

 Not sure if your brand is not doing enough or may even be trying to do too much?
-Ask us about our FREE Brand Study!
+Let us know in the comments below!

 "Dream big, dream clearly, put it in writing, and watch it happen!" - Lyn Lomasi

-Everyone knows what that means.
-You want to have a grand vision for your brand.
+Everyone knows what it means to dream big.
+You want to have a grand vision for your brand, and dream big for your future.
 Something needs to be worth doing in order to bother investing in building a brand, after all!
 The bigger your dream, the easier it is to build around, as well.

-But what does that mean?
-It means that when you have dreams, you need to not only have a grand idea, but a clear vision of that idea.
+What does it mean to dream clearly?
+When you have dreams, you need to not only have a grand idea, but a clear vision of that idea.
 You need to know exactly what you're trying to accomplish with your brand.
 If you're just guessing, so will everyone else who interacts with your brand.
 You need to have a clear idea of the steps it will take to bring your brand's dreams to life.

 Put it in writing.